BhallaLab/moose-core/Docs/user/py/moose_classes.rst

       bool (*value field*)      When edgeTriggered = 0, the SpikeGen will fire an event in each timestep while incoming Vm is > threshold and at least abs\_refracttime has passed since last event.
 This may be problematic if the incoming Vm remains above threshold for longer than abs\_refract.
 Setting edgeTriggered to 1 resolves this as the SpikeGen generatesan event only on the rising edge of the incoming Vm and will remain idle unless the incoming Vm goes below threshold.

+.. py:class:: SpikeStats

+   Object to do some minimal stats on rate of a spike train.
+Derived from the Stats object and returns the same set of stats.Can take either predigested spike event input, or can handle a continuous sampling of membrane potential Vm and decide if a spike has occured based on a threshold.

+   .. py:method:: setThreshold

+      (*destination message field*)      Assigns field value.

+   .. py:method:: getThreshold

+      (*destination message field*)      Requests field value.
+The requesting Element must provide a handler for the returned value.

+   .. py:method:: addSpike

+      (*destination message field*)      Handles spike event time input, converts into a rate to do stats upon.

+   .. py:method:: Vm

+      (*destination message field*)      Handles continuous voltage input, can be coming in much than update rate of the SpikeStats.
+Looks for transitions above threshold to register the arrival of a spike.
+Doesn't do another spike till Vm falls below threshold.

+   .. py:attribute:: threshold

+      double (*value field*)      Spiking threshold.
+If Vm crosses this going up then the SpikeStats object considers that a spike has happened and adds it to the stats.

 .. py:class:: SpineMesh